C0PEP0D/otto/README.md

 - `POLICY = 0` for infotaxis (default)
 - `POLICY = 1` for space-aware infotaxis, a [recently proposed](https://arxiv.org/abs/2112.10861) heuristic
 that beats infotaxis in most cases
-- `POLICY = -1` for a reinforcement learning policy: for that we need to learn a model first!
+- `POLICY = -1` for a reinforcement learning policy: for that we need to learn first!

 All policies are described in the [documentation](https://otto-c0pep0d.readthedocs.io/en/latest/description_policies.html).